 In general, there are significant distinctions between CIF and FOB.
-CIF or cost, insurance, and freight as the name implies to indicate that the seller will pay the shipping expenses until the conveyance carrying the products arrives at the destination.
+CIF or cost, insurance, and freight as the name imply indicate that the seller will pay the shipping expenses until the conveyance carrying the products arrives at the destination.
 In addition, the shipping must include the seller’s responsibility to pay insurance for the items delivered.
 Meanwhile, FOB define as the agreed-upon condition of product transfer between the seller (exporter) and buyer (importer).
 FOB pricing will determined using the value of the items plus different expenses till the products come on board.

 Basic Concepts of CIF (Cost, Insurance and Freight)